Looking for the most Instagrammable places in Singapore? This ultimate guide will show you some of the best photoshoot locations in Singapore!

 Rain Vortex at Jewel Changi

 The highlight of Changi airport is definitely the Rain Vortex, a 40-meter waterfall flowing in a single column through different levels of the Jewel.
-This new attraction is located just outside of the arrival hall at Terminal 1 and is accessible to locals and travelers alike.
+T

 The Rain Vortex is open daily from 9 a.m to 11 p.m.
 Come at night for the Light and Sound show which happens every hour between 7.30 p.m and 11.30 p.m.